Campbell, California: Politics

 The city is represented by the city council, which internally elects a mayor and vice-mayor every calendar year.
-In December 2020, Liz Gibbons and Paul Resnikoff were elected mayor and vice-mayor, respectively.

 Campbell is strongly Democratic in presidential elections, with the last Republican to win the city being Ronald Reagan in 1984.

 The city is policed by its own police force, the Campbell Police Department, which shares its building with the rest of city hall.
 It sponsors a Law Enforcement Exploring program.